joesdesk/poverty-and-education/README.md

 # Dependencies
 This project requires several programs and packages to be installed.
 Open a command line and change the directory to the repository root.
 Run the scripts to check if you have the required packages.

+1. To check if you are in the correct directory, calling `pwd` should give `path/to/poverty-and-education`.
-1. `curl` is a utility to download files from the web.
+2. `curl` is a utility to download files from the web.
 Run `$ curl --version` to see if it exists.
-2. `Rscript` runs instructions for analysis in a `.Rscript` file.
+3. `Rscript` runs instructions for analysis in a `.Rscript` file.
 Run `$ Rscript --version` to see if it exists.
-3. Several `R` packages are required to perform the analysis.
+4. Several `R` packages are required to perform the analysis.
 We can check them individually by running
 ```bash
 Rscript -e '\"tidyverse\" %in% installed.packages()'
 Rscript -e '\"readxl\" %in% installed.packages()'